Decluttering And Simplifying Your Way To Hell

 While you have not read an entire book on simplifying, decluttering, or minimalismizing your life, you have read a few blog posts about the matter, and those posts were really quite thought provoking.
 You have been armed with a few tools with which to begin editing your things.

 “Have I used this item in the last year?”

 These questions are strong, clean, lucid, simple questions.
 Merely asking them makes you feel a bit like a Jil Sander magazine ad.
-You can even feel yourself losing weight while you ask them, for you will certainly take these questions (or questions like them) to the grocery store when you shop next, for you are from now on eating arugula, poached eggs, and prosciutto— minimal, simple, black mock turtleneck foods, in other words.
+You can even feel yourself losing weight while you ask them, for you will certainly take these questions (or questions like them) to the grocery store when you shop next, because (from now on) you are eating arugula, poached eggs, and prosciutto— minimal, simple, black mock turtleneck foods, in other words.

 After about an hour of editing your things with these question, the questions have proven as brutal as Soviet architecture, for only four of your eight thousand things will survive such a gauntlet.
 The single people who wrote the books you read blog posts about were not Christian, and yet they seemed perfectly able to employ these questions.
 You begin to feel bad, for perhaps you are overly chained to your things.
 Perhaps you are actually quite earthly minded.